20 Fun & Easy Fine Motor Activities for Fall

 Hole Punch Activities

 Kids are usually very excited to use a hole punch.
 That’s why hole punch activities are so motivating.
+Looking for some fall fun?
 These hole punch and cut strips with images of owls, bats, spiders, cats, and leaves are some of my favorite fine motor activities for fall.

 Play Dough Pumpkins